amangoyanka123/Web-development-projects/readme.txt

 Bootstrap/HTML5 Responsive Template

-Add Life Health Fitness Free Bootstrap HTML5 Template is a simple elegant designed HTML5 Bootstrap template suits for Health and fitness industry.
-This can be also fits to  other types of health care business, Gym studio, Arerobics, sports, consultancy, portfolio and many more.
-This template is built using latest Bootstrap framework with html5 and css3 which is very easy to customise the theme as per your requirements.
-This template designed with height quality standards.
-This a responsive template fits in all devices with multi browser support.
+Aroma Beauty and Spa Responsive Bootstrap Template is a bold, modern and stylish bootstrap theme suitable for small types of businesses such as beauty and massage center, hair salons, nail salons, and others.
+The template is fully responsive and mobile ready.
+It has the ability to function faultlessly on all types of browsers and modern devices and adapts suitably on small, big or wide screen resolutions.This template is built using latest Bootstrap framework with html5 and css3 which is very easy to customise.
 Download for free.

 Credits :
 -------